Skip to content

 }

-POST /process/restart#
+POST /process/restart-service#

 Restarts a running process.